 Known as the first secret society for women, this sorority was founded based on principles of scholarship, leadership, sisterhood, and service.

-This fraternity provides opportunities for the Jewish college man seeking the best possible college and fraternity experience and develop future leaders.
+This fraternity provides opportunities for the Jewish college man seeking the best possible college and fraternity experience and develops future leaders.

 This sorority prides itself on academic excellence, leadership, high ideals and sisterhood.